A Comprehensive Review of Image Line Segment Detection and Description: Taxonomies, Comparisons, and Challenges: High-level Overview of Line Segment Detection and Description

 \subsection{Line Segment Properties}

-As a typical local image feature \cite{local_feature}, line segments should have the following properties: \begin{itemize} \item \textbf{Repeatability}: The most critical line segment property is the ability to be repeatedly detected, described, and matched in multiple images containing the same scene, which is essential for vision tasks that require the establishment of line segment correspondences between these images.
+As a typical low-level image feature \cite{local_feature}, line segments should have the following properties: \begin{itemize} \item \textbf{Repeatability}: A fundamental attribute of line segments is their capacity for consistent, robust, and stable detection, description, and matching across multiple images depicting the same scene under varying imaging conditions, such as noise, occlusion, rotation, scale, illumination, and viewpoint changes.
+This attribute is indispensable for vision tasks necessitating the establishment of correspondences between line segments in such images.

 \item \textbf{Distinctiveness}: The second line segment property is the ability to be uniquely identified and distinguished from other features in an image.

 \item \textbf{Accuracy}: The line segments should be detected accurately in an image, including the location of endpoints, related orientations, and scales.